dapr/blog/daprblog/content/posts/2022/new_quickstarts/index.md

 )
 logging.info('Published data: ' + json.dumps(order))
 ```
-To make our new quickstarts more accessible to all users, we’ve added comprehensive walkthroughs of each example to the Dapr Docs Getting Started [quickstarts](quickstarts) area.
+To make our new Quickstarts more accessible to all users, we’ve added comprehensive walkthroughs of each example to the Dapr Docs Getting Started [quickstarts](Quickstarts) area.

 {{< imgproc quickstarts_docs.png  Resize "1143x" />}}